Mukesh (singer)

 Mukesh Chand Mathur (22 July 1923 – 27 August 1976), better known mononymously as Mukesh, was an Indian playback singer.
-Mukesh is considered to be one of the most popular and acclaimed playback singers of the Hindi film industry.
-Amongst the numerous nominations and awards he won, his song "Kai Baar Yuhi Dekha Hai" from the film Rajnigandha (1973) won him the National Film Award for Best Male Playback Singer.
+He is considered to be one of the most popular and acclaimed playback singers of the Hindi film industry.
+Among the numerous nominations and awards he won, his song "Kai Baar Yuhi Dekha Hai" from the film Rajnigandha (1973) won him the National Film Award for Best Male Playback Singer.

 Mukesh was also popular as being the voice of actors Raj Kapoor, Manoj Kumar, Feroz Khan, Sunil Dutt and Dilip Kumar.

 Early life

-Mukesh was born in Delhi in a Mathur Kayastha family.
+Mukesh was born in Delhi in a Mathur Kayastha family on 22 July 1923.
 His parents were Zorawar Chand Mathur, an engineer, and Chandrani Mathur.
 He was the sixth in a family of ten children.
 The music teacher who came home to teach Mukesh's sister, Sundar Pyari, found a pupil in Mukesh, who would listen from the adjoining room.
 Mukesh left school after the 10th grade and worked briefly for the Department of Public Works.
 He experimented with voice recordings during his employment in Delhi and gradually developed his singing abilities and also his musical instrumental skills.

 Singing career

 Mukesh's voice was first noticed by Motilal, a distant relative, when he sang at his sister's wedding.
-Motilal took him to Mumbai and arranged for singing lessons by Pandit Jagannath Prasad.
+Motilal took him to Bombay (now Mumbai) and arranged for singing lessons by Pandit Jagannath Prasad.
 During this period Mukesh was offered a role as an actor-singer in a Hindi film, Nirdosh (1941).
 His first song was "Dil Hi Bujha Hua Ho To" as an actor-singer for Nirdosh written by Neelkanth Tiwari.
-He first hit song as a playback singer was "Dil Jalta Hai To Jalne De" for actor Motilal in 1945 with the film Pehli Nazar with music composed by Anil Biswas and lyrics written by Aah Sitapuri.
+His first hit song as a playback singer was "Dil Jalta Hai To Jalne De" for actor Motilal in 1945 with the film Pehli Nazar with music composed by Anil Biswas and lyrics written by Aah Sitapuri.

 Mukesh was such a fan of singer K. L. Saigal that in his early years of playback singing he used to imitate his idol.
 In fact, it is said that when K. L. Saigal first heard the song "Dil Jalta Hai...", he remarked, "That's strange, I don't recall singing that song".